OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-13.md

 ## Jeremiah 13:3

-Then the word of the Lord came to me once more, saying,
+The word of the Lord then came to me again, saying,

 ## Jeremiah 13:4